octo-technology/gitlabhq/doc/web_hooks/web_hooks.md

+# Web hooks

 Project web hooks allow you to trigger an URL if new code is pushed or a new issue is created.

----

 You can configure web hooks to listen for specific events like pushes, issues or merge requests.
 GitLab will send a POST request with data to the web hook URL.

 Web hooks can be used to update an external issue tracker, trigger CI builds, update a backup mirror, or even deploy to your production server.

 If you send a web hook to an SSL endpoint [the certificate will not be verified](https://gitlab.com/gitlab-org/gitlab-ce/blob/ccd617e58ea71c42b6b073e692447d0fe3c00be6/app/models/web_hook.rb#L35) since many people use self-signed certificates.

----

-#### Push events
+## Push events

 Triggered when you push to the repository except when pushing tags.